The Ultimate Guide to Wooden Pallets

-To combat this, the IPPC (International Plant Protection Convention) developed ISPM15, to address the needs of heat treating wooden materials that are used to ship products between countries, which hopes to prevent international transportation of diseases and insects.
+To combat this, the IPPC (International Plant Protection Convention) developed ISPM15, to address the needs of heat treating wooden materials that are used to ship products between countries, which hopes to prevent the international transportation of diseases and insects.

 We have a whole article dedicated to ISPM15, which you can read here.